bdjeffyp/theater-osu/README.md

 # osu!theater

-A customized [osu!](https://github.com/ppy/osu) game mode that resembles the Theatrhythm games by Square/indieszero!
+A customized [osu!](https://github.com/ppy/osu) game mode that resembles the Theatrhythm games by Square Enix/indieszero!

 This is currently a work-in-progress and does nothing yet...
 Stay tuned!